All Episodes

 You don't have the betas on your machines.

-Well, there it's all rumor.
+Well, it's all rumor.

-The the rumor is that Apple's got its announcement on Tuesday, September 9th, the day I get back from a little vacation.
+The rumor is that Apple's got its announcement on Tuesday, September 9th, the day I get back from a little vacation.

 I'm coming back for that, in fact.